 Clickatell is a member of the Wireless Application Service Providers’ Association (WASPA) in South Africa and we’re bound by their code of conduct.
 WASPA was formed in 2004 as a self-regulatory body with a mandate to represent and regulate its voluntary members which provide mobile-based Value-Added Services (VAS), otherwise known as WASPs.
 For more information, you can view the WASPA code of conduct here.

 South African SMS messaging supports binary and Unicode, and there are various standard regulations in place regarding message content, which you can see in the table below.
 You can also visit the Independent Communications Authority of South Africa online for more information and guidance regarding these restrictions.

-Before you start sending to South Africa, please take note of the complex and important messaging and content restrictions outlined by these regulatory bodies.
+Before you start sending it to South Africa, please take note of the complex and important messaging and content restrictions outlined by these regulatory bodies.

 We’ll make it simple for you to set up a South Africa messaging program.
 Our Online Sales team has a solid understanding of the country’s messaging landscape, which means they can easily guide you through the process of setting up your account.

 |General content restrictions||

 |Sender ID regulations||All sender IDs will be overwritten with a local number|